portfolio-performance/portfolio-help/docs/en/index.md

 - [Getting Started](getting-started/index.md): If you're new to PP, this chapter will help you get started.
 It covers everything from installation to creating a new portfolio, importing securities and transaction data, and evaluating your entire portfolio.
 - [Basic Concepts](concepts/index.md): Although PP is a highly intuitive and user-friendly program, the underlying financial concepts can be complex.
 This chapter provides a concise yet clear understanding of key Portfolio Performance concepts, such as accounts, transactions, reporting periods, IRR, and more.
-- [Common Procedures](procedures/index.md): In this chapter, you'll find step-by-step descriptions of common procedures, including data import, dividend booking, finding historical quotes, and more.
+- [How-to](how-to/index.md): In this chapter, you'll find step-by-step descriptions of common procedures, including data import, dividend booking, finding historical quotes, and more.
+A few tips & tricks and special cases are also described.
-- [Tips & Tricks](tricks/index.md): The financial world is filled with intricacies and special cases.
-For example, no broker uses the exact same terminology or bank statement.
-In this chapter, you'll discover useful tips and tricks to navigate these special cases.

 # About Portfolio Performance